Retirement: So many questions and so many options.

 Do you like Italian food?
 Let’s look at the Abruzzo area of Italy.
 Our #3 area to retire to has just about the same 4 seasons as the USA.
 There are a lot of British expats who’ve retired to this area.
 This means that finding English speaking people and services is easy.
 The cost of living in Abruzzo in 2015 was about $1,000USD per month.
 Rome is about 3 hours away.
 Site seeing is very easy using the train.

-Health care is good however most specialist are gathered in Rome a few hours away.
+Health care is good however most specialists are located in Rome a few hours away.
 General hospitals are more accessible.
 And did I mention the food!

 2) Colombia – Retire comfortably on $1,300 per month